About Guides What I Use

 Works beyond YouTube

-Cowork's web browsing capability also works with articles and blog posts.
-Paste any URL and ask Cowork to summarise it, extract key points, or create content based on it.
-You don't need Blotato for basic web scraping, but Blotato adds the visual generation layer on top.
+Cowork's web browsing also works with articles and blog posts.
+Paste any link and ask Cowork to summarise it, pull out key points, or create content based on it.
+You don't need Blotato for reading web pages, but Blotato adds the ability to create visuals on top.

 Content remixing workflow